$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose

 Given the extensive paraphrasing present in both the GLUCOSE task and the evaluation method, we design the Contextual Commonsense Inference in Sentence Selection (\cissq) task to abstract away language generation.
 We recast the task as a classification problem, with the same 3 inputs as in \textsc{Original} (Equation~\ref{eq:input}), while the output becomes

 where \texttt{<s\textsubscript{a}>} and \texttt{<s\textsubscript{b}>} are tags corresponding to sentences from the original story, $a$ and $b$ are indices from $[0,4]$ and $a\neq b$.
-The output sequence comes from a limited vocabulary of 5 sentence index tokens, and 10 causal dimension tokens.
-There are 200 possible output sequences\footnote{5P2 * 10 dimensions = 200}, so the task is a classification problem rather than natural language.
+The output sequence comes from a limited vocabulary of 5 sentence index tokens, 5 causal dimension tokens,\footnote{\texttt{>Causes/Enables>}, \texttt{>Causes>}, \texttt{>Enables>}, \texttt{>Results in>}, \texttt{>Motivates>}} and the sentence index token corresponding to the selected sentence \textit{X} can be before or after the REL token, depending on what causal dimension is being used.
+The classification task is to choose the correct sequence of 100 possible output sequences.\footnote{20 (5P2) sentence tag combinations * 5 relations = 100}

 The abstracted output avoids the prior conflation issue since there are no partial matches within tokens of statements.
 Furthermore, there is no explicit correspondence between input and output.
 Note that \cissq{} does not distinguish between specific and general rules.